How to Create a Convincing Business Plan for Your Mobile Apps?

 Customer acquisition strategy

 Once you have identified the user personas of your app, you can determine your customer acquisition strategy.
 One thing you have to be absolutely sure about is your CAC (customer acquisition cost).
-You will be able to estimate the right cost once you have established which channels and campaigns you will employ in your marketing strategy highlighting your app’s USP (unique selling proposition).
+You will be able to estimate the right cost once you have established which channels and campaigns you will employ in marketing your mobile app business strategy highlighting your app’s USP (unique selling proposition).

 Here are some channels that you can try to achieve great results –